trkselim/repository.thenewdiamond/script.diamondinfo/README.md

 The New Diamond Info is a fork of the old Diamond Info which in turn was a fork of the OpenInfo Script.
-Currently the addonid is:  script.diamoninfo
+Currently the addonid is:  script.diamoninfo/script.extendedinfo
-And this will therefore replace any existing copy of script.extendedinfo on your system.
+WARNING: If you install the extendedinfo variant this will replace any existing copy of script.extendedinfo on your system.
 This is by design, so that it has full compatibility with any pre-existing implementations of OpenInfo Script in skins and other add-ons. **YOU HAVE BEEN WARNED !!!** . **Its best to turn OFF auto updates** for Diamond Info / Extended info mod / script / etc . to prevent any repos that have forks from overwriting Diamond Info .
 You can always force updates when you want updates .